CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ## Examples

-The following are some spell examples, some simple and some advanced ones:
+The following are some spell examples, from simple to advanced:

 ### Summon spell